regolith-linux/website/content/en/docs/Getting started/basics.md

   Learn the most important parts of Regolith first.
 ---

-While we'll cover everything in greater detail in other areas of the documentation, this page covers the very basic users need to know in order to use Regolith.
+While we'll cover everything in greater detail in other areas of the documentation, this page covers the very basics.

 ## The Super Key